The High Cost Of Health Care Burnout

 » Are there any preexisting condition exclusions that may affect their ability to collect benefits if they become disabled due to burnout?

-Until health care professionals become more comfortable seeking early treatment without the fear of stigmas or professional repercussions, and until their workloads decrease to the point where they can take time to care for themselves, burnout will continue to be a risk factor for disability in the health care industry.
+Until doctors become more comfortable seeking early treatment without the fear of stigmas or professional repercussions, and until their workloads decrease to the point where they can take time to care for themselves, burnout will continue to be a risk factor for disability in the health care industry.
 Make sure your clients are covered through comprehensive disability plans you know are tailored to their specific needs.